-- General information on Solr caching is available on the SolrCaching page on the Solr Wiki. - Information on issues that influence performance is available on the SolrPerformanceFactors page on the Solr - Resource Management describes how to use Cloudera Manager to manage resources, for example with Linux cgroups. - For information on improving querying performance, see How to make searching faster. - For information on improving indexing performance, see How to make indexing faster.
+- General information on Solr caching is available under Query Settings in SolrConfig in the Apache Solr Reference Guide. - Information on issues that influence performance is available on the SolrPerformanceFactors page on the Solr Wiki. - Resource Management describes how to use Cloudera Manager to manage resources, for example with Linux cgroups. - For information on improving querying performance, see How to make searching faster. - For information on improving indexing performance, see How to make indexing faster.